promila3/globitekwk2/README.md

   * [x ]  Required: Validate that email addresses contain only whitelisted characters.
   * [x ]  Required: Add *at least 5* other validations of your choosing.

-8\. [ ]  Required: Sanitization
+8\. [x ]  Required: Sanitization (for ?Territories)
-  * [ ]  Required: All input and dynamic output should be sanitized.
+  * [x ]  Required: All input and dynamic output should be sanitized.
   * [ ]  Required: Sanitize dynamic data for URLs
-  * [ ]  Required: Sanitize dynamic data for HTML
+  * [x ]  Required: Sanitize dynamic data for HTML
-  * [ ]  Required: Sanitize dynamic data for SQL
+  * [ x]  Required: Sanitize dynamic data for SQL

-9\. [ ]  Required: Penetration Testing
+9\. [x ]  Required: Penetration Testing
   * [ ]  Required: Verify form inputs are not vulnerable to SQLI attacks.
   * [ ]  Required: Verify query strings are not vulnerable to SQLI attacks.
-  * [ ]  Required: Verify form inputs are not vulnerable to XSS attacks.
+  * [x ]  Required: Verify form inputs are not vulnerable to XSS attacks.
-  * [ ]  Required: Verify query strings are not vulnerable to XSS attacks.
+  * [x ]  Required: Verify query strings are not vulnerable to XSS attacks.
   * [ ]  Required: Listed other bugs or security vulnerabilities